Jocelyn Blore

 To begin, ForensicsColleges.com has many detailed “how to become” features in various fields related to forensic science:

-As previously mentioned, 10 professional certification organizations are recognized by the Forensic Specialties Accreditation Board (FSAB).
+As previously mentioned, there are currently 10 professional certification organizations recognized by the Forensic Specialties Accreditation Board (FSAB).
 Typical requirements for professional certification in these subfields include having at least a bachelor’s degree; showing proof of three to five years of relevant experience; submitting letters of recommendation; and passing an exam.

 The credentials are typically valid for three to five years and can be renewed after completing continuing education (CE) requirements and paying a recertification fee.
 Here is a detailed examination of some niche careers for forensic scientists to consider, including the experiential, educational, and examination requirements for professional certification.